V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 The final step is to actually do the milling/cutting.
 Obviously this is done by the tool at the end of the gantry, but it is facilitated by the controller.
 The controller takes movement commands, and drives the motors.
 If you bought the controller from the V1Engineering shop, then it is running Marlin.
 Marlin is designed for 3D printing (and so are a lot of tools we use).
-Don't be surprised if you see something labelled "print" when you think it should be "cut".
+Don't be surprised if you see something labeled "print" when you think it should be "cut".

 The V1Engineering Shop sells the controllers flashed and ready to use.
 If you want to update them,